 Dose finding followed a rational development plan as all mammalian species use tissue esterases to metabolize remimazolam.
 Thus animal data could be predictive for human dosage.
 It is known that the tissue esterase system is highly conserved amongst all mammalian species including the human race.
 Thus remimazolam was a suitable candidate for a translational approach that had the potential to predict the doses that lead to sedation and loss of consciousness.

-Remimazolam currently is in preparation for filing in procedural sedation in the U.S. With a total of eight Phase I, two Phase II and three Phase III trials PAION deems the clinical development program for remimazolam in procedural sedation in the U.S. completed.
+With a total of eight Phase I, two Phase II and three Phase III trials PAION deems the clinical development program for remimazolam in procedural sedation in the U.S. completed.
 In China, one Phase II and one Phase III trial have also been successfully completed.